abdahad1996/WorldOfPAYBACK/README.md

 	3. "Settings"-Feature: Gives the possibility to adjust general Settings.

-## PAYBACK Environment

-* We are currently in a transition phase of moving from UIKit to SwiftUI.
-* We use Reactive programming and are currently moving from a self built Reactive-Library to Combine.
-For asynchronous code we are moving to Swift Concurrency.
-* We try to keep to as few external dependencies as possible.
-However, we use Swift Package Manager when we need to add a dependency.
-* We are using Jenkins to build, test and deploy our Apps.

-# this code was build thinking in terms of the PAYBACK environment:
+## PAYBACK Environment(this code was build thinking in terms of the PAYBACK environment)
  # transition phase of moving from UIKit to SwiftUI.
-- i didn't start with swiftui but rather with scene delegate so i could try to mimic coding enviroment cause i know a lot of the code would be in uikit and the transition to swiftUI would involve a lot of hosting view controlllers
+- i didn't start with swiftui but rather with scene delegate so i could try to mimic coding enviroment cause i know a lot of the code would be in uikit and the transition to swiftUI would involve a lot of hosting view controlllers.
-- navigation is a known issue in swiftui and decoupling it from the views is not ideal maybe with navigation stack it is but with the constrain of ios 16  i prefer to use at the moment flows or coordinator with hosting view controllers to decouple the view from navigation .
+- navigation is a known issue in swiftui and decoupling it from the views is not ideal maybe with navigation stack it is but with the constrain of ios 16 so i prefer to use at the moment flows or coordinator with hosting view controllers to decouple the view from navigation .
 - i tried to compose swiftui views using multiple child views so we can easily reuse a view anywhere in the codebase if needed
 - i stuck to @state and @stateobjects and not the new @observable macro again due to ios version constraints